Free Deckpad on Orders +$75

 The ocean plays a vital role in the ecology of the world.
 That is why we need to do everything we can to understand even the scariest creatures in the sea to know the best ways we can help them thrive.

 If you can find sustainable alternatives to your lifestyle, go for it.
-Here at Wave Tribe, we have eco-friendly surfing gear made from natural materials like hemp and recycled plastics like the ones you can get from our eco-leash.
+Here at Wave Tribe, we have eco-friendly surfing gear made from natural materials like hemp and recycled plastics like the ones you can get from our Eco Leash.

 Help us do our part in protecting our waters by joining our Heal The Oceans campaign.
 After all, there is nothing more terrifying than having our oceans polluted and empty of marine life.